MVPet/FEXAW/index.md

-<p>This is a prototype I made to practive developing a game in the style of a turn-based strategy game.</p>
+<p>This is a prototype I made to practive developing the framework and gameplay of Turn-Based Strategy Games like Nintendo's Advance Wars series.</p>

+<h3><p align="center">The Prototype</p></h3>

-<p>The current state of the game has a 2-player 1v1 mode where the goal is to capture the enemy's HQ.
-Each side has only one available unit which is the Infantry which can only be spanwed from Factory tiles.
+<p>The prototype has a 2-player 1v1 mode where the goal is to capture the enemy's HQ.
+Each side has only one available unit, The Infantry, which can only be spanwed from Factory tiles.
 Along the way to the enemy's base, they can capture cities and factories to allow them to produce more units closer to the front lines.
 If Infantry are successful in battle, then they will gain experience and be upgraded to the Mech unit, who is capable of dealing more damage.</p>

 <p>This is a prototype fan game.
 All content used (Music, Graphics, Fonts) is owned by Nintendo.
 Advance Wars is owned by Nintendo.</p>